JanTheLynx/free-game-sfx/sound/wyrmsun/readme.txt

 - Retro-style graphics
 - 2 playable civilizations, and a number of non-playable ones
 - 23 quests to play, earning technology points which can be used to obtain new units, buildings and technologies
-- 38 units, 30 buildings and 21 technologies
+- Dozens of units, buildings and technologies
+- Personal names and traits for units
 - Units can earn experience, being able to upgrade to new unit types or acquire new abilities upon level-up
-- Persistent heroes, who carry over their level and abilities throughout scenarios
+- Persistent heroes, who carry over their level, abilities and items throughout scenarios
-- Personal names and traits for units
-- Cave, Conifer Forest, Dungeon, Fairlimbed Forest and Swamp tilesets
-- 37 maps of real and fictional locations to choose from, as well as random maps
-- Living environment, with fauna reproduction and predation
+- Possibility to create your own custom persistent heroes
+- Normal, magic-enchanted and unique items drop from enemies
-- Very moddable game, with mod-loading capability built in
+- Very moddable game, with a built-in mod editor and Steam Workshop integration
 - Grand strategy mode, where production is resolved on the strategic (world map) level, while battles are resolved on the tactical level
 - In-game encyclopedia, allowing players to learn more about the units, buildings and other elements of the game, as well as their historical and mythological sources of inspiration